Here’s a little story about long term goals. Imagine this…

 The future is always changing.

-For example, let’s say you set a goal that by the end of 3 years you want to put on 25lbs of muscle to compete in a bodybuilding championship.
+For example, let’s say you set a goal that by the end of three years you want to put on 25lbs of muscle to compete in a bodybuilding championship.

-You start hitting the gym and putting on muscle, but 6 months in you realize you don’t like feeling heavier, or having to get new clothes, or needing to workout for so many hours each day.
+You start hitting the gym and putting on muscle, but six months in you realize you don’t like feeling heavier, or having to get new clothes, or needing to work out for so many hours each day.